victorrjimenezz/PS4-4PT/TUTORIAL.md

 ### Retry Failed Download

-To retry a failed download, select it from the downloads list using the up/down arrows and press X.
+To retry a failed download, select it from the downloads list using the up/down arrows, select the download option by using the right/left arrows, and press X.

 ***